51m0n397/IoT2020Course/README.md

+This has been developed as part of the IoT course during my Engineering in Computer Science master's degree at Sapienza - University of Rome.

 The folder **environmental_station** contains a python script that simulates multiple IoT devices.
 The devices are environmental stations capable of measuring temperature, humidity, wind direction, wind intensity and rain height.